wp-plugins/commentluv/readme.txt

 == Upgrade Notice ==

-= 2.92.5 =
+= 2.92.6 =

-Better error checking and reporting
+Do not show html special character encoding in feed that commentluv sends

 == Configuration ==